Huzzi122201/Nexium_Huzaifa-Asif_BlogSummarizer/README.md

 3. **Set up environment variables**

-Copy `.env.example` to `.env.local` and fill in your database credentials.
+ `.env.local` and fill in your database credentials.

 4. **Run the development server**